 On the left side of the mountain we write down thoughts and feelings that make us go from a sense of calm (blue) to agitated, annoyed, or frustrated (orange or red).
 Labeling different feelings and experiences as colors helps kids understand and communicate how they feel.
 “I feel happy and live in blue when I am playing with my friends or reading with Dad.”
 “I feel bugged and green when Mom says stop what you are doing and come eat dinner.”
 “I feel pink or a bit red when I get a sandwich I hate for lunch,” and so on.

 On the right side of the mountain we write down calming “skills” that could help us climb back down Anger Mountain before we explode.
 “When I feel orange because my Mom told me I cannot go outside, I can play with my trains or go ride my bike.”
 The middle colored area is where we put key words like “Don’t take it personally.”
 “Let my mind be flexible.”
 “Choose another activity.”
 “How I feel is my choice.”
 These are like little rescue sentences for the child’s brain to hold on to instead of escalating.

-With younger children, I tell them that their feelings are like a choo-choo train.
+With younger children, we tell them that their feelings are like a choo-choo train.
 Their train is happiest when it is “in the station.”
 When their train is in the station, they feel calm, they enjoy playing, they have fun in family activities and they enjoy their friends.
 But, sometimes things happen that take our trains out of the station.
-A friend breaks our sand castle, or our mom says we have to put away our toys, or our sister calls our artwork “dumb.”
+A friend breaks our sand castle or our mom says we have to put away our toys, or our sister calls our artwork “dumb.”
 This makes our train rev up and zoom out of the station and up the mountain.